Workers’ Compensation Q&A

-In Pennsylvania, workers’ compensation claims are governed by two separate laws, the Pennsylvania Worker’s Compensation Act and the Occupational Disease Act.
-Claims are processed through the Pennsylvania Bureau of Workers’ Compensation located in Harrisburg.
-These laws are enforced by special administrative judges, called workers’ compensation judges who are located in each county, and appeals are handled by a deliberative body known as the Workers’ Compensation Appeal Board.
+In Pennsylvania, workers' compensation claims are governed by two separate laws, the Pennsylvania Workers’ Compensation Act and the Occupational Disease Act.
+Claims are processed through the Pennsylvania Bureau of Workers' Compensation located in Harrisburg.
+These laws are enforced by special administrative judges, called workers' compensation judges, who are located in each county, and appeals are handled by a deliberative body known as the Workers' Compensation Appeal Board.
 Only rarely will your local Court of Common Pleas, which handles most civil matters, be involved in your case.
-As the rules, procedures, and practices in Workers’ Compensation differ than in civil court, a law firm that has the knowledge and experience in workers’ compensation law which features several lawyers who practice in this area is best suited to get you a good result.
+As the rules, procedures, and practices in workers' compensation differ than in civil court, a law firm that has the knowledge and experience in workers' compensation law and features several lawyers who practice in this area is best suited to get you a good result.

 What is my most important right?

 Your right to have a lawyer is your most important right in successfully protecting your interests in your work injury claim.
-It is extremely difficult for a layperson to handle a workers’ compensation case.
+It is extremely difficult for a layperson to handle a workers' compensation case.
 It is even difficult for attorneys who do not specialize in compensation law.
-This is because workers’ compensation as it has developed is a specialized practice where knowledge of specific rules, decisions, and practices which are important to protecting your rights.
-Most Workers’ Compensation Judges tell Claimants they should get an attorney at the first hearing.
-Indeed, an attorney is certainly necessary in most cases involving serious work injuries (those which will last over a year) because you will need a doctor to testify on your behalf “within a reasonable degree of medical certainty” at a medical expert deposition.
+This is because workers' compensation as it has developed is a specialized practice where knowledge of specific rules, decisions, and practices are important to protecting your rights.
+Most workers' compensation judges tell Claimants they should get an attorney at the first hearing.
+Indeed, an attorney is certainly necessary in most cases involving serious work injuries (those expected to last over a year) because you will need a doctor to testify on your behalf "within a reasonable degree of medical certainty" at a medical expert deposition.

 When should I give notice to my employer of my work injury?